Vascular Surgery Specialist in Berlin

-The German capital of the province with the same name is located in the east of the Federal Republic of Germany.
+The German state capital of the federal state with the same name is located in the east of the Federal Republic of Germany.
 Berlin is the largest city in the country and the seat of government since 1999.
 The rivers Spree, Havel and smaller rivers and streams flow through the city.
 Furthermore, the cityscape is characterised by lakes, forests and parks, making Berlin one of the greenest capitals.
 The Berlin Mitte district is located in the centre of the 12 districts into which the city is divided.

 Benefits programme on site

 Staying at “frederics” means living in the heart of the capital, right at Hackescher Markt in Berlin Mitte.
 Re-opened in 2015, “frederics BERLIN CITY Hackescher Markt” is characterised by its stylish character, its central location and last but not least by its concept of feeling at home in a foreign city.